-Job-related Work Capacity Tests (WCTs) are used to determine a firefighter's level of fitness for the National Wildfire Coordinating Group's Wildland Fire Qualifications Subsystem, 310-1.
-The 310-1 defines four fitness levels-Arduous, Moderate, Light and None.
-The Arduous, Moderate, and Light fitness levels require an individual to demonstrate their ability to perform the fitness requirements of the position.
+Job-related work capacity tests (WCT) are used to determine a firefighter's level of fitness for positions identified in the NWCG Wildland and Prescribed Fire Qualifications Subsystem Guide, 310-1 and agency specific positions.
+The 310-1 defines four fitness levels-arduous, moderate, light and none.
+The arduous, moderate, and light fitness levels require an individual to demonstrate their ability to perform the fitness requirements of the position.